KLoCSD-safeL4/LMBench-Rust/README.md

 - Why not Lmbench c code?
   - Redox does not support `pselect6` which is crucial to run lmbench
 - Why do i need this tutorial
   - The official tutorial of running Redox on Raspberry Pi 3b+ is somehow broken, many things needed to be changed in order to boot Redox.
 This tutorial saves you the effort of figuring out how to boot Redox on a Raspberry Pi up to ion(user shell).

 ## Prerequisite

 - Follow the official  Redox book, construct a Redox build system:
   - https://doc.redox-os.org/book/building-redox.html#preparing-the-build
-  - Do not `make all` now, we have to change the build target and source code of some recipes.
+  - Do not run `make all` now, we have to change the build target and source code of some recipes.
 - Follow the official tutorial: https://doc.redox-os.org/book/raspi.html#raspberry-pi-3-model-b .
   - Clone the `redox_firmware` repo
   - Clone the `raspberrypi/firmware` repo
 - Now your `tryredox` directory should look like this
   - `firmware  native_bootstrap.sh  patches  redox  redox_firmware  scripts`
-- change the `.config` file,add following lines
+- change the `redox/.config` file,add following lines
   ```
   ARCH?=aarch64
   CONFIG_NAME?=minimal
-  CONFIG?=minimal
   BOARD?=raspi3bp
   ```

 ## Changes needed to be done

 - Nearly all changes lie under `patches/`.
-You can simple apply thouse patches to the corresponding git repo.
+You can simply apply those patches to the corresponding git repo.
+- Unnecessary patch are marked as .bak files.
 - follow the commands listed below to apply all patches
-  - under the `patches` directory
+  - patches are under the `LMBench-Rust/patches` directory
+  - change the path after `--directory` to your `tryredox/`.
-  - `git apply --directory tryredox/redox_firmware/ dts.patch`
+  - `git apply --directory tryredox/redox_firmware/ patches/dts.patch -v`
-  - `git apply --directory tryredox/redox/ config.patch`
+  - `git apply --directory tryredox/redox/ patches/config.patch -v`
-  - `git apply --directory tryredox/redox/cookbook/ cookbook.patch`
+  - `git apply --directory tryredox/redox/cookbook/ patches/cookbook.patch -v`
-  - `git apply --directory tryredox/redox/cookbook/recipes/core/kernel/source/ kernel.patch`
+  - ~~`git apply --directory tryredox/redox/cookbook/recipes/core/kernel/source/ kernel.patch`~~
-  - `git apply --directory tryredox/redox/cookbook/recipes/core/bootloader/source bootloader.patch`
+  - `git apply --directory tryredox/redox/cookbook/recipes/core/bootloader/source patches/bootloader.patch`
-  - `git apply --directory tryredox/redox/cookbook/recipes/core/drivers-initfs/source/storage/bcm2835-sdhcid driver.patch`
+  - ~~`git apply --directory tryredox/redox/cookbook/recipes/core/drivers-initfs/source/storage/bcm2835-sdhcid driver.patch`~~
     - __do not apply this patch if you want to test on qemu.__
 - run the `time make all` command, this can take a while.
   - once this command finishes, the kernel img is constructed and we can move on to the `Run on qemu or a Raspiberry pi` section.